-However, we can find another copy of the same image with the title of 'The Emperor Humayun', in the book 'The Oriental Annual; or Scenes in India by the Rev. Hobart Caunter, B.D.; With Twenty-Two Engravings From Drawings By William Daniell, R.A.'
+An identical image can be found in the book 'The Oriental Annual; or Scenes in India by the Rev. Hobart Caunter, B.D.; With Twenty-Two Engravings From Drawings By William Daniell, R.A.'
 Interestingly, this version of the engraving bears the title "The Emperor Humayun".

-3. Below print was published in the 'Carlton House Magazine' in 1792, soon after signing of the treaty of Srirangapatna, which concluded the third Anglo-Mysore War.
+3. The image below was published in the 'Carlton House Magazine' in 1792, soon after signing of the treaty of Srirangapatna, which concluded the third Anglo-Mysore War.
 No doubt, this is a work of pure imagination.

 The Sultaun Tippoo Saib.
 Engraved for the Carlton House Magazine, Published by W. & J. Stratford, No.112 Holborn Hill, Sep.
 1792 - grosvenorprints.com

 4. The next item on our list is a painting of Tipu Sultan, believed to have been created in 1780 by the renowned portrait painter John Zoffany, inside the Daria Daulat Bagh at Srirangapatna.

-It should be noted that Tipu Sultan never employed European artists to draw his pictures.
-The mural paintings in the walls of his Summer Palace (Daria Daulat Bagh) were done by his court painters only.
-Then how come this painting into existence?
+It is worth noting that Tipu Sultan never commissioned European artists to create his portraits.
+The beautiful mural paintings adorning the walls of his Summer Palace, known as Daria Daulat Bagh, were the work of his court painters.
+So, how did this particular painting come into existence?

-5. Below image of Tipu was taken from Mohibbul Hasan's book:
+5. The image of Tipu Sultan presented below was taken from Mohibbul Hasan's book:

 History of Tipu Sultan By Mohibbul Hasan